benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 **Cloud**

 - Holding the jump button lets you float and creates damaging clouds.
-- Levelling this ability increases damage and makes you extra speedy while floating.
+- Leveling this ability increases damage and makes you extra speedy while floating.
 - Duration is the most important upgrade for this ability - extending the total float time.
 - Can be a great way to damage enemies early, but lategame it's a very useful escape tool.